openmod/openmod-docs/content/development-guide/making-your-first-plugin.md

 3. Writing a basic plugin.

 ## Installing the .NET Core SDK
-Install the latest .NET Core SDK from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1) (you should download a dotnet-sdk-xxxxx.zip).
+Install the latest .NET Core SDK from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1) (you should get a `dotnet-sdk-xxxxx.zip`).

-## Installing the IDE for coding
+## Installing the IDE
-After setting up the .NET Core SDK, we will need to install an IDE.
-The IDE provides us an environment where we can code our plugins.
+After setting up the .NET Core SDK, you will have to install an IDE.
+The IDE provides you an environment where you can code your plugins.

 ### Visual Studio Code (preferred)
-You can use [install Visual Studio Code](https://code.visualstudio.com/) for developing OpenMod plugins.
+You can use [Visual Studio Code](https://code.visualstudio.com/) for developing OpenMod plugins.
 It supports Linux, macOS, and Windows.
 Visual Studio Code is the preferred solution for small to mid-sized projects.

 ### Visual Studio
 If you want a full IDE experience, download and install [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
 Visual Studio is only supported on the Windows platform.
 When the installer starts, select "Visual Studio 2019 Community Edition" (or newer, if available).
-After that select the .NET Core cross-platform development and the .NET Desktop Development options as shown below.
+After that select the ".NET Core cross-platform development" and the ".NET Desktop Development" options as shown below.

 ![Selecting .NET desktop development option](https://docs.microsoft.com/en-us/visualstudio/install/media/vs2017-modify-workloads.png?view=vs-2017g)

 ![Selecting .NET Core cross-platform development option](https://static.packt-cdn.com/products/9781787281905/graphics/image_05_002.png)

 ### Rider
 If you are using Linux and do not want to use Visual Studio Code, you can install [Rider](https://www.jetbrains.com/rider/).
-Although it is a commercial product, it can be obtained for free by applying for a Jetbrains Student License (applicable to a wide variety of situations).
-Like Visual Studio, it provides a full IDE experience and has similar capabilities to it.
+Although it is a commercial product, it can be obtained for free when applying for a Jetbrains Student License.
+Like Visual Studio, it provides a full IDE experience and has similar capabilities.

 ## Generating the Plugin Project
 Start cmd or Powershell and navigate to the folder where you want to create the plugin project.